La Casa Sulla Valle/

 Project description as provided by the Architects:

-Respecting the pre-existence and the architectural and environmental values of the context, the project materializes in the integral remodeling of the rural agricultural complex, through an intervention that keeps the existing volumes unchanged, eliminating superfetations and recovering the building for residential purposes.
+Respecting the pre-existence and the architectural and environmental values of the context, La Casa Sulla Valle materializes in the integral remodeling of the rural agricultural complex, through an intervention that keeps the existing volumes unchanged, eliminating superfetations and recovering the building for residential purposes.

 A very prominent position on a cliff and a spectacular view of the lower and upper valley creates a strong connection with the landscape that is materialized in large glass openings and a south-facing balcony.